POV-Ray/povray/source-doc/compiler.md

   - **Integer Division**: Integer division is presumed to round towards zero.
 This also implies that the remainder (as computed by the modulus operator `%`) is negative (or zero) if the dividend and divisor have different sign.

+We also refrain from catering to some other degrees of freedom for the sake of coding convenience, presuming that platforms not conforming to the following additional restrictions are probably fundamentally unsuited to run contemporary versions of POV-Ray anyway:

+  - **Integer Size**: The `int` data type is presumed to be at least 32 bits wide.

 POVMS Additional Restrictions {#compiler_povms}